Balasubramanian-pg/Agile-in-Power-BI/Core-Agile/Agile Vs Waterfall.md

 # Agile Vs Waterfall

-**Agile Vs Waterfall**

-**Project Approach & Philosophy**

 *   **Agile**
-    *   > [!TIP]
+> [!TIP]
 > Agile is an iterative and flexible approach.
 *   Development is done in cycles (sprints).
 *   Welcomes and expects changes in requirements.
 *   Sees the project as a series of small, evolving steps.

 *   **Waterfall**
-    *   > [!NOTE]
+>  [!NOTE]
 >  Waterfall is a linear and sequential approach.
 *   Development flows downward through phases, like a waterfall.
 *   Requires fixed, detailed requirements at the start.
 *   Sees the project as one single, monolithic process.

 **Process & Phases**